mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 ### [Tiny PNG](https://tinypng.com/ "Tiny PNG")

 One of the main reasons for a slow website is that your PNG and JPG files are not compressed for the web.
 This tool will compress your images without jeopardizing quality.
-I use it for every image I upload.
+I use it for every image I upload to my blog.

 ### [Chrome Web Store Add-ons](https://chrome.google.com/webstore/search/SEO?hl=en "Chrome Web Store - SEO")